Jewish parasite

-The "Jewish parasite" is a notion that dates back to the Age of Enlightenment.
-It is based on the idea that the Jews of the diaspora are incapable of forming their own states and would therefore parasitically attack and exploit states and peoples, which are biologically imagined as organisms or "peoples bodies".
-The stereotype is often associated with the accusation of usury and the separation of "creative", i.e. productive, and "raffling", non-productive financial capital ("High Finance").
+The "Jewish parasite" is an antisemitic trope used mostly by the Nazi Third Reich.
+It is based on the myth that the Jews of the diaspora are incapable of forming their own states, and would therefore attack and exploit states and peoples.
+The stereotype is often associated with the accusation of usury, and the separation of productive capital and financial capital ("High Finance").

-In the Nazi period, it served to legitimize the persecution of Jews up to the Holocaust.
+In the Nazi period, it served to legitimize the persecution of Jews, up to the Holocaust.
 Some representatives of Zionism also took up the motif.
-They regarded a "parasitic" way of life in other cultures as an inevitable consequence of the diaspora and contrasted it with the establishment of a Jewish state as an ideal.
+They regarded a "parasitic" way of life in other cultures as an inevitable consequence of the diaspora, and contrasted it with the establishment of a Jewish state as an ideal.

 History

-From the Enlightenment to Vormärz
+From the Eighteenth Century to Holocaust

-The earliest evidence of the idea of a "Jewish parasite" can be found in the 18th century.
-Precursors could be found, as suspected by the German-Israeli historian Alexander Bein, in the medieval notion of the "usurious Jew" who would suck the blood out of the people and the ritual murder legend according to which Jews would use the blood of Christian children for ritual purposes.
+The earliest evidence of the antisemitic myth of a "Jewish parasite" can be found in the 18th century.
+Precursors were found by the German-Israeli historian Alexander Bein, in the medieval myth of the "usurious Jew" and the ritual murder legend according to which Jews would use the blood of Christian children for ritual purposes.
 In addition - for instance in Martin Luther's anti-Jewish writings - the idea can be proven that Jews are only guests in Europe, that Christians are their hosts, from which later the idea of the host people afflicted by parasites developed.
 The French Enlightenment philosopher Voltaire (1694-1778) explicitly denied the Jews the ability to achieve their own cultural achievements and to achieve lasting statehood: as evidence he cited the construction of the first temple, for which Solomon with Hiram of Tyre had had to engage craftsmen from Lebanon, and the double exile (first the Babylonian Exile after 597 BC and then the Diaspora after the expulsion by the Romans in 135 AD).
-The entire Torah would have been parasitically borrowed from ancient Oriental sources.
+The entire Torah would have been borrowed from ancient Oriental sources.

 The German theologian and philosopher Johann Gottfried Herder (1744–1803), an important representative of Weimar Classicism, wrote in the third part of his ideas on the philosophy of the history of mankind in 1791: